jobsort/jobsort/leetcode/find-smallest-letter-greater-than-target.md

----
-name: "Find Smallest Letter Greater Than Target"
-title: "LeetCode Find Smallest Letter Greater Than Target Solution"
-description: "Solution for given a characters array letters that is sorted in non-decreasing order and a character target, return the smallest character in the array that is larger than target.
-Note that the letters wrap around.
-For example, if target == 'z' and letters == ['a', 'b'], the answer is 'a'."
-published: "2021-09-02 PDT"
-modified: "2021-09-02 PDT"
----

 # Find Smallest Letter Greater Than Target Problem & Solution

 Given a characters array `letters` that is sorted in non-decreasing order and a character `target`, return the smallest character in the array that is larger than `target`.